Dairon Blanco Player Props: Royals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.46 team ERA that ranks 20th across all league pitching staffs.
+- The Cardinals have the 22nd-ranked team ERA across all league pitching staffs (4.53).

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (111 total, one per game).
+- Cardinals pitchers combine to surrender 114 home runs (one per game), the first-fewest in the league.

-- Wainwright gets the start for the Cardinals, his 15th of the season.
-He is 3-6 with a 7.81 ERA and 39 strikeouts in 65 2/3 innings pitched.
+- Matz (3-7) gets the starting nod for the Cardinals in his 17th start of the season.
+He has a 3.91 ERA in 99 2/3 innings pitched, with 93 strikeouts.

-- The righty last pitched on Saturday against the Colorado Rockies, when he threw three innings, allowing seven earned runs while giving up nine hits.
+- The lefty last pitched on Saturday against the Colorado Rockies, when he went six innings, allowing one earned run while giving up five hits.

+- The 32-year-old has a 3.91 ERA and 8.5 strikeouts per nine innings in 24 games this season, while giving up a batting average of .268 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.